-FOA's must collect the damages compensation when received as a customer order with advance for the Civil Works project using the O&M appropriation as the carrier appropriation, or, if a project was under construction when damaged, then collect as a customer order with advance using the construction appropriation.
-The FOA will retain the O&M funds on the customer order with advance until the following fiscal year so that the next fiscal year allocation can be adjusted to recognize the increase in funds collected.
+(3) As a special case of the foregoing paragraph, all FOA's must request Maintenance and Operations of Dams (M&O) Funding (96 5125) from CECW to perform repair work related to all allision damages.
+An allision is a moving object striking a stationary object, such as a barge striking a lock wall.
+O&M (96 3123) Funding may not be used for allision repairs.
+CECW will provide the M&O Dams Funding to the Civil Works project AMSCO, and the FOA must execute the M&O Dams Funding on the project AMSCO.
+However, if compensation is collected from a third party for allisions, FOA's must collect the damages compensation when received as a customer order with advance for the Civil Works project using the O&M appropriation as the carrier appropriation, or, if a project was under construction when damaged, then collect as a customer order with advance using the Construction appropriation.
+The FOA will retain the O&M funds on the customer order with advance until the next fiscal year.
+In the meantime, the FOA will adjust capability estimates supporting budget and appropriations decisions for that next following fiscal year, so that these decisions reflect the increase in Funding collected.
 The FOA cannot spend from the customer order with advance until that next fiscal year.
 In that next fiscal year the FOA will be able to use the customer order with advance for current year requirements.

-- h.
-Maintenance and Operation of Dams (Appropriation 96 5125): - (1) As discussed in paragraph 6.g.(3), only M&O Funding (not O&M Funding) shall be used to finance allision repairs. - (2) Only M&O Funding (not O&M Funding) shall be used to finance the costs of coordination with hydrop9ower developers licensed by the Federal Energy Regulatory Commission.
-AMSCO 190014, CCS 641 will be used for this purpose. - i.
-Annual Limit on Reimbursements and Credits: - (1) Section 102 of the Energy and Water Development Appropriations Act, 2006, Public Law 109-103, states as follows: - SEC.
-102. Beginning in fiscal year 2006 and thereafter, agreements proposed for execution by the Assistant Secretary of the Army for Civil Works or the United States Army Corps of Engineers after the date of the enactment of this Act pursuant to section 4 of the River and Harbor Act of 1915, Public Law 64-291; section 11 of the River and Harbor Act of 1925, Public Law 68-585; the Civil Functions Appropriations Act, 1936, Public Law 75-208; section 215 of the Flood Control Act of 1968, as amended, Public Law 90-483; sections 104, 203, and 204 of the Water Resources Development Act of 1986, as amended, Public Law 99-662; section 206 of the Water Resources Development Act of 1992, as amended, Public Law 102-580; section 211 of the Water Resources Development Act of 1996, Public Law 104-303; and any other specific project authority, shall be limited to total credits and reimbursements for all applicable projects not to exceed \$100,000,000 in each fiscal year.Note that Section 102 limits reimbursement and credit authority.
-It does not create reimbursement or credit authority. - (2) For purposes of section 102: - (a) A "credit" is the federal share of non-federal work in kind under a free-standing crediting agreement that would be credited toward the non-federal share under a future agreement.
+i.
+Maintenance and Operation of Dams (Appropriation 96 5125):

+(1) As discussed in paragraph 6.g.(3), only M&O Funding (not O&M Funding) must be used to finance allision repairs.

+(2) Only M&O Funding (not O&M Funding) must be used to finance the costs of coordination with hydropower developers licensed by the Federal Energy Regulatory Commission.
+AMSCO 190014, CCS 641 will be used for this purpose.

+j.
+Annual Limit on Reimbursements and Credits:

+(1) Section 102 of the Energy and Water Development Appropriations Act, 2006, Public Law 109-103, states as follows:

+SEC.
+102. Beginning in fiscal year 2006 and thereafter, agreements proposed for execution by the Assistant Secretary of the Army for Civil Works or the United States Army Corps of Engineers after the date of the enactment of this Act following section 4 of the River and Harbor Act of 1915, Public Law 64-291; section 11 of the River and Harbor Act of 1925, Public Law 68-585; the Civil Functions Appropriations Act, 1936, Public Law 75-208; section 215 of the Flood Control Act of 1968, as amended, Public Law 90-483; sections 104, 203, and 204 of the Water Resources Development Act of 1986, as amended, Public Law 99-662; section 206 of the Water Resources Development Act of 1992, as amended, Public Law 102-580; section 211 of the Water Resources Development Act of 1996, Public Law 104-303; and any other specific project authority, must be limited to total credits and reimbursements for all applicable projects not to exceed \$100,000,000 in each fiscal year.

+Note that Section 102 limits reimbursement and credit authority.
+It does not create reimbursement or credit authority.

+(2) For purposes of section 102:

+(a) A "credit" is the federal share of non-federal work in kind under a free-standing crediting agreement that would be credited toward the non-federal share under a future agreement.
 The credit amount applied to section 102 limits in a fiscal year is the federal share of non-federal work completed under the free-standing agreement in that fiscal year.